CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/01-lakehouse.md

 In this exercise, you have created a lakehouse and imported data into it.
 You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
 The managed tables can be queried using SQL, and are included in a default semantic model to support data visualizations.

-If you've finished exploring your lakehouse, you can delete the workspace you created for this exercise.

-1. In the bar on the left, select the icon for your workspace to view all of the items it contains.
-2. In the toolbar, select **Workspace settings**.
-3. In the **General** section, select **Remove this workspace**.